 The entire park is large (16.4 Ha) and features numerous elements, including over 5 Ha of sports field space.
 The park is required to service the needs of the growing local community by providing fit for purpose, quality sports surfaces, amongst areas of informal recreation and ecological restoration but doing so in a manner considered ‘sustainable’.

-Jacobs were appointed lead consultant on this project with SPORTENG providing Field of Play design services.
+Jacobs was appointed lead consultant on this project with SPORTENG providing Field of Play design services.

 The client (Auckland Council) challenged the large design team to create a sustainable sports park, employing sustainability principles throughout the design process, construction and maintenance in order to achieve a ‘Leading’ rating from the Infrastructure Sustainability Council of Australia (ISCA) rating tool.

 Field of Play development projects are often prescriptive, following a known formula that is proven and one that Contractors can service at a cost that is acceptable and known.
-SPORTENG were challenged to consider alternative materials and approaches to the design, construction method and material used in the Field of Play projects to contribute to the overall sustainability rating.
+SPORTENG was challenged to consider alternative materials and approaches to the design, construction method, and material used in the Field of Play projects to contribute to the overall sustainability rating.

 Water use and water management specifically, was a key focus area to limit the reliance on potable mains water and store and then re-use water on-site in an effective way.

 The technologies and options we designed included the use of the Blue2Green system from SWDS Systems under the main No. 1 field.
-The 12,000m2 expanse of drainage cells features wicking elements to enable water in the cells to be drawn back up into the rootzone and sub-irrigate the turf.
-The cell system features customised elements to integrate a conventional irrigation system without compromising pipe cover, an overflow system, an on-demand, valve-controlled drainage system and a way to top up the system from other sources of water to capitalize on the efficiencies gained from sub-irrigating the turf.
+The 12,000m2 expanse of drainage cells features wicking elements to enable water in the cells to be drawn back up into the root zone and sub-irrigated the turf.
+The cell system features customised elements to integrate a conventional irrigation system without compromising pipe cover, an overflow system, an on-demand, valve-controlled drainage system, and a way to top up the system from other sources of water to capitalize on the efficiencies gained from sub-irrigating the turf.